Babysitter Background Checks

 Even if you're paying a company to run the background check for you, you still need to make sure your candidate knows you're going to conduct a background check.
 Get them to sign a statement authorizing you to run a background check yourself or use third-party services to do it.

-Let your kids screen them.
-Your last step before leaving your new babysitter alone with your kids is to let them meet your family beforehand.
+Let your children screen them.
+Your last step before leaving your new babysitter alone with your children is to let them meet your family beforehand.
 Pay careful attention to how your child interacts with the sitter, and vice versa.
-Do they seem natural and comfortable around kids?
+Do they seem natural and comfortable around each other?
 Does your child seem apprehensive?
-You might even want to do a paid trial run and let them watch your kids for a few hours while you're at home working on something else.
+You might even want to do a paid trial run and let them watch your children for a few hours while you're at home working on something else.